-Leatherwood possesses remarkable aromas and flavours; a true distillate of a magnificent ancient landscape.
-Spicy and piquant…
+The Leatherwood tree possesses a remarkable aroma and flavour, a true distillate of a magnificent ancient landscape, spicy and piquant.

-In keeping with our philosophical commitment to bringing one of natures most unique gifts to our customers in its uncompromised state, we have adopted a special low temperature preparation technique.
-In carefully managing the extraction of the honey from the combs and its cleaning we are able to preserve both the floral essences and the innate vitality of our honey resulting in an aromatic and naturally organic food.
+In keeping with our philosophical commitment to bringing one of nature most unique gifts to our customers in its uncompromised state we have adopted a special low temperature preparation technique.
+In carefully managing the extraction of the honey from the comb and it’s cleaning we are able to preserve both the floral essences and the vitality of our honey, resulting in an aromatic and naturally organic food.

-Because we use such low temperatures in the production we do not inhibit the honeys natural tendency to crystalise, so to make the final product easy to use we encourage the honey to set with an ultra-fine crystal structure.
-This imparts to its a buttery and spreadable texture at room temperature.
-Also easy enough to spoon to be mixed in whatever beverage you wish, from a ‘hot toddy’ to a honey lemon tea.
-Other commercial brands of honey use high temperatures to delay the crystallising process, but this heat destroys the delicate flora essences, changes the flavour and generally compromised the other qualities and potential benefits of honey.
+Because we use such low temperatures in the production we do not inhibit the honeys natural tendency to crystallise.
+So, to make the final product easy to use we encourage the honey to set with an ultra-fine crystal structure.
+This then imparts to a buttery and spreadable consistency at room temperature, also making it easy to spoon in and mix in whatever beverage you wish, from a ‘hot toddy’ to a lemon tea.
+Other commercial brands of honey use high temperatures to delay the crystallising process, but this heat destroys the delicate flora essences, changes the flavour and generally compromises any qualities and potential health benefits of the honey.

 Take the time to order our Leatherwood honey or contact us at email@example.com if you have any questions.